-Through the HDMI OUT port, you can duplicate the chartplotter screen on another device, such as a television or monitor.
+The GPSMAP A12/12x3 chartplotter models have HDMI out capability to duplicate the chartplotter screen on another device, such as a television or monitor.

 The Garmin GPSMAP HDMI accessory cable is 4.5 m (15 ft.) long.
 If you need a longer cable, you should use an active HDMI cable only.
 You need an HDMI coupler to connect the two HDMI cables.